Havret/dotnet-activemq-artemis-client/README.md

 });
 ```

 Each message sent with this producer will automatically have priority set to `9` unless specified otherwise.
-The priority set explicitly on the message object takes the highest precedence.
+The priority set explicitly on the message object takes the precedence.

 ```csharp
 await producer.SendAsync(new Message("foo")